GimmyHchs/alfred-workflow-bitly/README.md

 1. [Install jq](https://stedolan.github.io/jq/download/)
 2. Download and import the `shorten.alfredworkflow`.
 3. Set the environment variable `BITLY_ACCESS_TOKEN`.
 4. Optionally, if `jq` is in a non-standard location, set JQPATH.
 For example: `/usr/lib/bin`.
-This shouldn't be necessary in 99% of cases.

 You can get the JQPATH via `which` command.
 ```sh
 $ which jq
 /usr/local/bin/jq
 ```
-:fire: Note that `/usr/local/bin` is your JQPATH instead of `/usr/local/bin/jq`
+:bulb: Note that `/usr/local/bin` is your JQPATH instead of `/usr/local/bin/jq`

 You have to generate a personal access token from bitly.